madmann91/madmann91.github.io/_posts/2021-11-05-notes-on-functional-ssa-ir-designs.md

     ... phi(x2, x3) ...

-Intuitively, `phi(x2, x3)` means "the value of this expression is either `x2` or `x3`, depending on the control-flow path leading to the current instruction.
+Intuitively, `phi(x2, x3)` means "the value of this expression is either `x2` or `x3`, depending on the control-flow path leading to the current instruction".

 In standard SSA-based IRs, functions are represented as a list of _basic-blocks_, which are just groups of instructions that start at a label,